lo1ol/DarkroomTimer/README.md

 2. Hold mode btn and turn encoder, to switch mode
 3. Click mode btn to navigate inside mode
 4. Hold extra btn to reset current printing at any mode (inside mask mode you can fast travel between masks)
-5. Turn encoder inside during run to scroll time table
+5. Turn encoder in time table to scroll it
 6. Click start btn to start printing at any mode
-7. Hold view btn and change mode btn to go in set settings mode
+7. Hold view and change mode btns to go to settings

 > **_Main idea:_** You prepare everything in light and click only Start btn diring printing